The Gower Tour

 The area boasts many ancient sites including castles and a human burial chamber dating back to 3500 BC.

 Mumbles is the gateway to the Gower.
 Mumbles offers stunning views over Oystermouth Bay and is the beginning of the journey into the Gower, an Area of Outstanding Natural Beauty.

-You will take a half hour walk into Langland Bay from Bracelet Bay and Limeslade Bay.
-The walk takes you along a steep clifftop with breathtaking views of the coast.
-This is a wonderful opportunity to walk and admire this wonderful landscape
+You will take an hour walk into Langland Bay from Bracelet Bay, Limeslade Bay & Rotherslade Bay.
+The walk takes you along the Wale Coast Path, with breathtaking views of the Welsh coastline.
+This is a wonderful opportunity to walk and admire this wonderful and iconic Welsh landscape.

 Worms Head and Rhossili Bay